 The Western New York Regional Food System Initiative, now known as Food Future WNY, launched in January 2021 and Kimberly's first task as co-facilitator was participating in interviews with potential consulting partners for the effort and SCALE, a four-person national team was hired for the collective effort.
 Over the next 18 months, SCALE engaged more than 70 regional food system leaders in a Regional Advisory Council and five issue-specific Working Groups to create a report that detailed actionable ideas to move the regional food system effort forward.

-With the comprehensive report now complete and funding in place, the New York Sustainable Agriculture Working Group (NYSAWG), an affiliate of Southern Tier West Regional Planning and Development Board, is charting the course forward to see through the recommendations.
+With the comprehensive report now complete and funding in place, the New York Sustainable Agriculture Working Group (NYSAWG) is charting the course forward to see through the recommendations.
 To learn more, visit FoodFutureWNY.org.

 This storytelling project was made possible through funding from the WNY Foundation